Shians/Nextflow-docs/docs/Operators.md

 ```

 ### flatten
+Use `flatten` to remove one level of nesting from channel items, useful after aggregation or grouping.

 - **Input:** A channel emitting nested collections.
 - **Output:** A channel emitting all elements from the nested collections as a flat stream.
-- **Use case:** Remove one level of nesting from channel items, useful after aggregation or grouping.

 ```groovy
 Channel.of([1, 2], [3, 4])
   .flatten()